Beee4life/acf-city-selector/README.md

 ### Cities

-The plugin will come with all cities in the Benelux (Belgium, Netherlands, Luxembourg) pre-installed, when it reaches version 1.0.
-Now only all cities in the Netherlands are included.
+The plugin will come with all cities in the Benelux (Belgium, Netherlands, Luxembourg) pre-installed.

-You can also add more countries yourself, through a simple excel sheet which is included in the plugin and can be found in the import folder.
+You can also add more countries yourself, through SQL or CSV import.
+There's a simple excel sheet included in the plugin and can be found in the `import` folder.
+With this sheet, you can easily create an SQL insert statement or a CSV data set.

 The explanation on how to do this, can be found on the first tab/sheet of the excel file.